wo4wangle/anki/documentation/Hooks.md

 ##### showDeckOptions
 Called from aqt.deckbrowser.DeckBrowser._showOptions.
 Allow to add actions to do to list of decks, after Rename, options, export, and delete.

+For example, add-on [Change option recursively](https://ankiweb.net/shared/info/751420631) uses it to add the way to change option of deck and subdecks.

 ##### AddCards.onHistory
 Called from aqt.addcards.AddCards.onHistory, i.e. when you click on